mjambon/blog/src/2020-09-12-dictionary/index.md

 [mutable](#vanity-6d757461626c65){.vanity-term-link}, discrete storage
 space.
-Turing machines are idealized representations of computers with unbounded storage or memory; they are used in theoretical studies for proving some properties of computers.]{.vanity-contents}
+Turing machines are idealized representations of computers with unbounded storage or memory; they are used in theoretical studies for proving some properties of computers.
+This definition excludes hypercomputers, which would allow solving problems that Turing machines cannot, such as the halting problem.]{.vanity-contents}

 []{#vanity-6c6f676963}**logic**: [The
 [mathematical](#vanity-6d617468656d6174696373){.vanity-term-link}